CoolCoderSJ/HCGateway/README.md

 - `/api/fetch/<method>` - Get data from the database.
     - Method: `POST`
+    - URL Parameters:
+        - `method` - The method to use.
+The methods are listed above, next to each supported data type under the `How It Works` section.
+For example, to get all blood glucose data, you would use `/api/fetch/bloodGlucose`.
     - Body Parameters:
         - `userid` - The user ID of the user
         - `queries` - This is an optional parameter.
 You can filter your response if you'd like.
 The format is an array of strings, where each string is a query.
 The following are examples of queries-